Reducing the Nostrils

 Will a rhinoplasty cause my nose to appear too “pinched”?

 Another concern often posed by those patients looking to undergo a rhinoplasty, or nose job, is the “pinched” appearance.
 This occurs when surgeons divide (cut) the cartilage, rather than sewing it together.
-For this reason, it is very important to find a rhinoplasty expert who has experience with a variety of noses, especially considering the complexity of a rhinoplasty procedure.
+For this reason, it is very important to find a rhinoplasty surgeon who has experience with a variety of noses, especially considering the complexity of a rhinoplasty procedure.
 However, using careful suturing techniques, your surgeon can achieve the ideal nostril, with a natural appearing, slender tip that is void of the “pinched” look.

 Learn more about this technique by contacting our Beverly Hills office at (310) 772-2866 today.